 The Future of Real Time Payments in India

 The recent times have witnessed an exponential rise in the globalization of businesses.
 As such, the demand for easier and faster payment solutions has catapulted.
-It is estimated that India alone would have yearly digital transactions worth $1 trillion by 2025.
-India’s smartphone usability will double by 2022 and reach up to 600 million.
+It is estimated that India alone will have yearly digital transactions worth $1 trillion by 2025.
+India’s smartphone usability is also expected to reach up to 1 billion users by 2026.
 With commercialization at its peak, there is a need for an instant deal between consumers and merchants.

 Why cash may soon become obsolete